versionpress/versionpress/docs/Plugin-Support.md

 ## Ignored folders

 Feel free to use custom `.gitignore` for files in the plugin directory.
 You can also ignore files / directories outside the plugin directory.
-There is a filter to let VersionPress know which files / directories you want to ignore (TODO).
+There will be a filter to let VersionPress know which files / directories you want to ignore.

 ## Discovery mechanism